The mission of the Grand Junction Area Chamber is to promote economic growth and represent business.

 - Quality of Life is Integral to our Economic Vitality: We will be good stewards of the Grand Junction area quality of life.
 We promote the economic and cultural growth of the community and its citizenry while protecting the environment for future generations.

-- Provide staff support for the programs of the Mesa County Business Education Foundation including the Read with a Child program and speed reading course.
+- Provide staff support for the programs of the Mesa County Business Education.

-Goal 2: Promote a Strong Local Economy by Instituting a Robust Retention/Expansion Program and Supporting Business Development Partners
+Goal 2: Promote a Strong Local Economy Through a Robust Business Retention/Expansion Program

 - Conducting industry and special interest (i.e. logistics) roundtables to determine broad issues related to specific sectors and develop a work plan to address those issues.

-- Use various outlets to promote success stories by all business development partners to the community in helping companies start, grow and locate leading to real job growth.
+- Promoting success stories by all business development partners to the community in helping companies start, grow and locate leading to real job growth.

 (Responsible: Staff, ED Partners, Board)